 Ann Eysermans is a composer, performer and conceptual artist.
-She plays harp and double bass (improvisation and experimental music) within various groups such as Fnussjen, DUO, r.naakt.i and Fenna.
-At the maker platform ChampdAction, she has been involved as a performer since 2007.
+She plays harp and double bass within various groups such as Fnussjen, DUO, r.naakt.i and FENNA.
+She was artist in residence at ChampdAction from 2007 to 2023.

 Photography: Philippe Cortens